 After a few weeks of total “go-mode,” I started to burn out.
 I began to feel distant from God and isolated myself from a lot of people.
 I was confused and a little hopeless, thinking life was supposed to be different now… so, why wasn’t it?
 I prayed and asked God to move radically in my life ASAP.
 I wept on my way to work the day I prayed this.
 He became my only hope in everything and if I didn’t get an answer, I feared I would go back to my old lifestyle!

 A few days went by and as I got home one evening, my parents sat me down to ask how I was doing.
 They always saw right through me, even when I rebelled.
 They knew something was up and told me they’ve been praying for me.
 My dad even saw a vision by the Holy Spirit earlier that day.
 Our friend from Colorado also called them, saying I came to her mind during prayer time.
 They all felt I needed to leave Alaska and bought a ticket to Denver.

 I got so frustrated I got up and left.
 I wanted to hear God myself!
 I started to pray and got an idea to call my boyfriend to get my own confirmation.
 I just KNEW he would say “no way.”
 After all, I was away for half a year.
 I explained to him the situation and his response was not at all what I expected.
 Ruvim said it had to be God!

 As I’m hanging up the phone with him, my mom knocks on the door saying, “I know you’re trying to be spiritual… but you might want to start packing now.
 You leave tomorrow.”
 Twelve hours later I was on the plane, headed for Denver.
 I was in a blur from the moment Ruvim said this was from God.

 Why Colorado?
 What about Ukraine?
-Was this temporary?
-I had so many questions but as the plane dipped its nose for landing I looked out the window and heard God say this was home; my new mission ground.
+I had no idea.
+But, I remembered my prayer from a few days ago and knew this, God was doing something radical.
+As the plane dipped its nose for landing, I looked out the window and heard God say this was home; my new mission ground.